 The time vs. payout fallacy

-Ever since I started to pay attention to monetizing my blog I have focused on “value for time” and on fostering the passive income streams as opposed to the active ones.
+Ever since I started to pay attention to how to monetize my travel blogs I have focused on “value for time” and on fostering the passive income streams as opposed to the active ones.

 As digital marketers and content creators our maximum output produced is the one we can generate in the hours of the day we work.
 To make more money you have to increase your equivalent hourly rate.